-Like many other jurisdictions, Spain will begin to report information after a maximum of nine months after 31 December 2017 with regards to complying with the CRS provisions.
+Like many other jurisdictions, Spain will begin to report information after a maximum of nine months after 31 December 2017 with regard to complying with the CRS provisions.

-6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 6 and 7, insofar as they affect Alternative Investment Funds' operations?
+6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 2 (hybrids) (for example ATAD I and II), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' operations?

 Spain has passed measures to adopt the actions of the OECD's Action Plan with regard to Action 6 ("Prevent treaty abuse").
 Spain has signed tax treaties with several countries (Belgium, Bolivia, Croatia, Cuba, Ireland, Israel, Nigeria, Portugal, Russia, Slovenia, etc.), with a specific Limitation on Benefits ("LoB") clause.
-The tax treaty between Spain and the United States contains a global LoB clause.
+The tax treaty between Spain and the United

+States contains a global LoB clause.
 Spain has also introduced excluding clauses for several entities or regimes (for example, in the tax treaties with Barbados, Jamaica, Luxembourg and Uruguay).